 Wanton Seng's Noodle Bar

-Combining traditional hawker style food with modern flair, Wanton Seng’s Noodle Bar serves up the same classic wanton mee that the namesake location in Dunman Food Centre became famous for, but with amped up sides.
-A bowl of the springy noodles in rich broth with scallions and fried shallots can be topped with roasted pork belly, salted egg sweet potato, or pork fried wantons and then doused with lashings of oil and chillis.
+Combining traditional hawker style food with modern flair, Wanton Seng’s Noodle Bar serves up the same classic wanton mee that its namesake location in Dunman Food Centre became famous for, but with amped up sides.
+A bowl of the springy noodles in rich broth with scallions and fried shallots can be topped with roasted pork belly, salted egg, sweet potato, or pork fried wontons and then doused with lashings of oil and chillis.
 Signature cocktails, craft beers, and sake are on the drinks menu to help you wash it all down with.

-The menu may be a bit all over the place with pizzas, BBQ meats and paellas all up in the mix, but the food at Corner Bar L’Operetta is fresh and tasty and the vibe is fun and funky.
-Depending on which night of the week you rock up, you can expect to find different specials going on like free flow drinks for ladies on Wednesdays, seafood paella for two with complimentary glasses of Spumante, and BBQ seafood or meat platters at great prices.
+The menu may be a bit all over the place with pizzas, BBQ meats, and paellas all up in the mix, but the food at Corner Bar L’Operetta is fresh and tasty and the vibe is fun.
+Depending on which night of the week you rock up, you can expect different specials available; think free-flow drinks for ladies on Wednesdays, seafood paella for two with complimentary glasses of Spumante, and BBQ seafood or meat platters at great prices.

-The Sapporo and sake flow freely at this cozy izakaya, and the spirited chefs put out a range of small plates that make use of fresh seafood and charcoal-grilled meats.
-Crab Gratin comes in the shell and includes sweet crab meat smothered in melted cheese, roe and soft macaroni.
-The Iberico Pork Collar Yakitori is meaty and succulent, and the Ika Kuro-age features tender Surume squid dipped in squid ink batter and deep fried until crispy on the outside.
-Their sashimi lunch sets are particularly good value.
-8 Stanley Street / +65 6327 9240 / Japanese Izakaya
+The Sapporo and sake flow freely within this cosy izakaya, and the spirited chefs put out a range of small plates that make use of fresh seafood and charcoal-grilled meats.
+Crab gratin comes in the shell and includes sweet crab meat smothered in melted cheese, roe, and soft macaroni.
+The Iberico pork collar yakitori is meaty and succulent, and the Ika Kuro-age features tender surume squid dipped in squid ink batter and deep fried until crispy on the outside.
+The sashimi lunch sets are particularly good value.

 Kitchen by Food Rebel